pitrov/docs.erisindustries.com/tutorials/solidity/updating-solidity-1.md

 ### Summary

 Proper delegation is an important part of smart-contract systems.
 It is also something one has to consider from the very start, because the rules for how a set of contracts can be updated is generally contained in the contracts themselves.
-It also becomes harder to manage as the system grows, and a strategy that makes a small system work may not be good for a medium-sized or large one.
-Also, because modularity adds extra code, and thus extra cost, it can be hard to balance scalability with efficiency.
+Also, the more contracts that are in the system the harder they become to manage, and a strategy that makes a small system work may not be good for a medium-sized or large one.

+Another thing to keep in mind is that modularity comes with a cost, because it requires more code, storage variables and calls.
+On the public chain, where the gas limitations are quite severe (for obvious reasons), even a small modular system could be hard to deploy and run.
+Generally, when it comes to scalability vs. efficiency I tend to go with scalability.
+The large, expensive contracts in an excessively modular system can after all be improved and replaced, but if the contracts are locked down that may not be an option.

-In my opinion, the most important thing to do is to first acknowledge that the code is inevitably going to need updates, and that there needs to be a good policy for how it is done, and by who.
-It also find it better to start with an excessively modular system then with the opposit.
-The large, expensive contracts in a modular system can after all be replaced as better alternatives present themselves.
+In my humble opinion, the most important thing is to at least acknowledge that the code is inevitably going to need updates, and at some point there must be a good policy for how it can be done.
+The alternative is to not have a plan and fail.
+And then maybe fail again, and again, until eventually it becomes clear.

 ### Next tutorial